vic3king/flask-microblog/README.md

 * [SQLite](https://www.sqlite.org/index.html) SQLite is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine

 ### Frontend
-* [Jinja](https://palletsprojects.com/p/jinja/)is a full-featured template engine for Python.
+* [Jinja](https://palletsprojects.com/p/jinja/) is a full-featured template engine for Python.
 It has full unicode support, an optional integrated sandboxed execution environment, widely used and BSD licensed.

 ### Style Guide
 * coming soon